 Deal With it Early

 If you are having a difficult time making payments on your vehicle, be upfront with your creditor right away.
 You might be able to stop the repossession from occurring.
-Many creditors would rather work out a deal with you than repossess your car, according to the Federal Trade Commission.
+Many creditors would rather work out a deal with you than repossess your car.
 One deal might be to give you some extra time before the payment is due.
 Another deal might be to reduce the monthly payments.
 If the creditor agrees to a new deal, get it in writing.
 If the creditor refuses to negotiate a new deal, you have the option of a voluntary repossession.
-This still shows up as repossession on your credit report, but you will not need to pay the fees associated with an involuntary repossession such as paying the recovery agent’s or attorney’s fees.
+This still shows up as a repossession on your credit report, but you will not need to pay the fees associated with an involuntary repossession such as paying the recovery agent’s or attorney’s fees.

 - What Happens When They Try to Repo Your Car But Can't Find It?

 - Do You Have to Pay After a Repossession?

 - How to Offer a Settlement for a Bad Debt on a Credit Report